adrian154/blog/public/blogposts/rubiks/blogpost.md

 That' fine and dandy if all we're doing is twisting a corner in place, but actual moves also change the position of the pieces.
 How do we define a corner's orientation when it's not in its original spot?

 The key observation is that a corner cubie will always be in either the top (white) or the bottom (yellow) layer.
-If it's in its original layer, nothing changes; U and D moves don't affect corner orientation.
+If it's in its original layer, nothing changes.
 If it's in the opposite layer, we pretend that the white sticker is yellow (or vice versa).
 Therefore, if the white sticker is facing down, the corner orientation is $0$.
-Thus, double moves do not affect corner orientation.
+Thus, U/D moves and double moves do not affect corner orientation.

 ## Edge Orientation